cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 Within the CherryPy server, the remainder of the hierarchical identifier--the path--is mapped to Python objects via the Dispatch mechanism.
-This behavior is highly customizable and documented in `Page Handlers PageHandlers`_.
+This behavior is highly customizable and documented in :doc:`/intro/concepts/dispatching`.

 Using the default dispatcher and page handlers, the path of the URI maps to a hierarchy of Python identifiers in the CherryPy app.
 For